07 May Mould

 - absent or insufficient water proof barriers in the wet areas of the home

 - damage to the damp proof course

 - metal framed homes creates thermal bridges (condensation occurs)

-- concrete slab has not yet cured and is consequently releasing tonnes of moisture into the indoor air mass
+- concrete slab has not yet cured and is consequently releasing tonnes of moisture into the indoor air

-- water damaged timber was used to build a home (or was left out in the rain during construction)
+- water damaged timber used to build a home (or was left out in the rain during construction)

 - Fatigue that is not alleviated by sleep which completely affects their circadian rhythm (microsleeps during the day, unable to sleep at night…)

 - Lung problems such as recurrent colds and flu that are difficult to get rid of, cough, sinusitus, hayfever, pneumonia.

 - Chronic fatigue syndrome: headache, sleep disturbances, brain fog (loss of words, poor short term memory, forgetful), fibromyalgia (unusual body aches and pains) and inability to thermoregulate (hot and cold)